ftodoric/pe-parser/README.md

 # PE-parser

 Perilica.py is a PE (Portable Executable) file format parser.
-Loaded PE file sections are parsed and relevant data are displayed on standard output.
+Sections of loaded PE file are parsed and relevant data are displayed on standard output.

 Author: ftodoric
 Date: 29/05/2020